 What documents do I need?

 You will need your original documents as follows: Passport, Motorcycle Registration Document or Title, Driving Licence, International Driving Permit.
-Scan copies of your documents must be supplied to us no later than 31 December 2016 (or 31 December 2018 for 2019 Expedition).
+Scan copies of your documents must be supplied to us no later than 31 December 2020.
 These are submitted the the Chinese Authorities and once logged cannot be changed.
-A Carnet de Passage is required for your motorcycle for travel through Iran.
 In addition, you must have travel/medical insurance and 3rd party motorcycle insurance (where available).

 Will I need to get visas?

 As visa requirements are dependent on your nationality and a complex with constantly changing requirements, we appoint a visa agency to assist with the process www.thevisamachine.com They will have a dedicated GlobeBusters Portal on their website for you to order your visas, which they can get for all nationalities via the Embassies in London.
 The only exception to this is the Chinese visa, which MUST be obtained in your own country of residence.
+For UK riders, you have to visit the Chinese Visa Centre in person (London, Belfast, Edinburgh or Manchester).
 We will supply Letters of Invitation and hotel confirmations to you.
 At our pre-departure meeting, we cover this in detail to ensure you have all the right documents and visas in place.

 Special note about logistics for entry and exit of China